FreeFem/FreeFem-modules/_modules/piezoelectricity.md

 }
 $

-where $c$ is a elasticy tensor, $e$ - piezoelectric tensor and $\epsilon$ - dielectric matrix
+where $c$ is a 3x3x3x3 elasticy tensor, $e$ - 3x3x3 piezoelectric tensor and $\epsilon$ - dielectric 3x3 matrix

 ## Variational form

-The variational form for free vibration (without impedance loads) reads as follows:
+The variational form for free vibration (without impedance loads on boundaries) reads as follows:

 $
 \displaystyle{